SpikySpace: A Spiking State Space Model for Energy-Efficient Time Series Forecasting: Detailed Experimental Settings

 \item \textbf{Electricity} \cite{lai2018modeling}: Hourly electricity consumption data from 321 clients over multiple years, showing clear diurnal and weekly patterns.
 The dataset includes 26,304 samples, each with 321 variables and a sequence length of 168.
 It is divided into train/validation/test sets in the ratio $(0.6,\,0.2,\,0.2)$. \end{itemize}

-\subsubsection{Baselines}
+\subsection{Baselines}

-We compare SpikySPace with the following time series forecasting methods, including both ANN and SNN baselines: \begin{itemize} \item GRU \cite{cho2014learning}: A recurrent neural network (RNN) model that captures temporal dependencies through gated recurrent units.
+We compare SpikySpace with the following methods: \begin{itemize} \item GRU \cite{cho2014learning}: A recurrent neural network (RNN) model that captures temporal dependencies through gated recurrent units.
 It serves as a classical ANN baseline for sequence modeling.

 \item iTransformer \cite{liuitransformer}: A state-of-the-art transformer variant that learns both instance-wise and channel-wise dependencies in multivariate time series, representing strong ANN performance under full-precision computation.